Disney+ UK info

 Disney+ UK price: £5.99 a month or £59.99 a year

 Disney+ movies studios: Disney, Marvel, Fox, Pixar, LucasFilm

 Disney+ app selection: Android devices, Apple devices, Chromecast, PS4, Xbox One, Roku, Web browser, Nintendo Switch

-You've got Disney Plus questions and we've got Disney Plus answers: "what does Disney Plus offer?", "how much does Disney Plus cost?", "when can I sign up for Disney Plus?", "which Disney Plus channels do I get?", "what devices run Disney Plus?" and more besides.
+We've got the answers to all your key questions, such as "what does Disney Plus offer?", "how much does Disney Plus cost?", "when can I sign up for Disney Plus?", "which Disney Plus channels do I get?", "what devices run Disney Plus?" and much more besides.

 - Disney Plus: Five things you missed from Marvel Studios' Superbowl trailer